Code-Institute-Submissions/JUST-GYM/README.md

 ---
 ### **SURFACE**

-The color scheme chosen for this website offers soft, subtle and neutral colors.
+The color scheme chosen for this website offers soft, subtle, and neutral colors.
-This was chosen because of the colors' positive vibe and feel good effect.
+This was chosen because of the colors' positive vibe and feel-good effect.

 ![Website Color Scheme](assets/images/readme/website-colors.png "Website Color Scheme")